The SRG/eROSITA All-Sky Survey: X-ray beacons at late cosmic dawn: Spectroscopic candidate confirmation

-Both of the eRASS-detected quasars candidates are confirmed as high-redshift quasars.
+Both of the eRASS-detected quasars candidates are confirmed as high-redshift quasars\footnote{We note that shortly after the submission of the present paper, the independent discovery of quasar J020916-562650 was reported by \citet{ighina24}.
+The quasar J202040-621509 was also presented as quasar candidate by \citet{ighina23}.
+However, our spectroscopic confirmation of this quasar also pre-dates this publication.}.
 Their LDSS3-C discovery spectra and eRASS:4 cutouts are presented in Fig. \ref{fig:spec}.
-In addition, 3 of the remaining 7 targets observed with LDSS3-C in the development phase of the pipeline, are also confirmed as high-redshift quasars.
+In addition, 3 of the remaining 7 targets observed with LDSS3-C in the development phase of the pipeline are also confirmed as high-redshift quasars.
 The spectra of these objects are presented separately in Fig. \ref{fig:spec_noerass}.
 The quasars are identified by the clear, abrupt, and near-total absorption of their blue continua, attributable to the Lyman $\alpha$ absorption by the increasing density of reionization-era neutral hydrogen clouds.
 As the unabsorbed continuum and most emission lines of the quasars are shifted out of the sampled spectral range, redshifts can only be measured from the Lyman absorption break.
 The measurement precision is affected by the low signal-to-noise of some of the spectra.
-Absorption redwards of Lyman $\alpha$ such as IGM damping wings \citep{rybicki79,escude98} can also severely affect Lyman $\alpha$ redshift measurements.
+Absorption effects redwards of Lyman $\alpha$ such as IGM damping wings \citep{rybicki79,escude98} can also severely affect Lyman $\alpha$ redshift measurements.
 We fit a step function with the python package \texttt{lmfit} (\texttt{StepModel() + ConstantModel()}) to the quasar spectra.
-We estimate the redshift and its error from the break center by bootstrapping from the flux errors.
+We estimate the redshift and its error from the break centre by bootstrapping from the flux errors.
 We obtain values between $z \sim 5.6-6.1$.
-The remaining 4 targets all have spectra corresponding to brown dwarf templates (the coordinate of these sources are presented in Appendix \ref{append:contaminants}).
+The remaining 4 targets all have spectra corresponding to brown dwarf templates (the coordinates of these sources are presented in Appendix \ref{append:contaminants}).
 We further extrapolate the restframe absolute magnitude at 1450 $\AA$, M1450, from the reddened y-band magnitudes in the DES DR2 catalogues using the spectral index $a_\nu = -0.44$ \citep{vandenberk01}.
 We note that because of the simultaneous DES, VHS, and CatWISE2020 selection and the respective depth of these surveys, the unabsorbed continuum slopes of the selected quasars are biased towards the red values.
 The choice of the extrapolation from the y-band mitigates the uncertainty due to the expected scatter in the spectral index, as its central wavelength is relatively close to 1450 $\AA$ $\times(1+z)$.
 M1450 measurements are listed in Table \ref{tab:spec}.